I will sing a new song to you, Lord. On a ten-stringed lyre, I will sing praises to you. Psalm 144:9

 9 The Lord of Hosts says: “Let your hands be strong, you who hear in these days these words from the mouth of the prophets who were there in the day that the foundation of the house of the Lord of Hosts was laid, and the temple, that it might be built.
 10 For before that time there were no wages for man nor beast, nor was there any peace to him who went out or came in, because of the adversary.
 For I set all men everyone against his neighbor.
 11 But now I will not be to the remnant of this people as in the former days,” says the Lord of Hosts.

-14 For the Lord of Hosts says: “As I thought to do evil to you, when your fathers provoked me to wrath,” says the Lord of Hosts, “and I did not repent; 15 so again I have thought in these days to do good to Jerusalem and to the house of Judah.
+14 For the Lord of Hosts says: “As I thought to do evil to you, when your fathers provoked me to wrath,” says the Lord of Hosts, “and I did not relent, 15 so again I have thought in these days to do good to Jerusalem and to the house of Judah.
 Do not be afraid.
 16 These are the things that you shall do: speak every man the truth with his neighbor.
-Execute the judgment of truth and peace in your gates, 17 and let none of you devise evil in your hearts against his neighbor, and love no false oath: for all these are things that I hate,” says the Lord.
+Execute the judgment of truth and peace in your gates 17 and let none of you devise evil in your hearts against his neighbor and love no false oath, for all these are things that I hate,” says the Lord.

 The First Six Bowls of Wrath

-1 I heard a loud voice out of the temple, saying to the seven angels, “Go and pour out the seven bowls of the wrath of God on the earth!”
+1 I heard a loud voice from the temple, saying to the seven angels, “Go and pour out the seven bowls of the wrath of God on the earth!”

-2 The first went, and poured out his bowl into the earth, and it became a harmful and evil sore on the people who had the mark of the beast, and who worshiped his image.
+2 The first went, and poured out his bowl into the earth, and foul and painful sores came on the people who had the mark of the beast and who worshiped his image.

-3 The second angel poured out his bowl into the sea, and it became blood as of a dead man.
+3 The second angel poured out his bowl into the sea, and it became blood like that of a dead man.
 Every living thing in the sea died.

 4 The third poured out his bowl into the rivers and springs of water, and they became blood.
 5 I heard the angel of the waters saying,